 What are Crudités?

 Before All Else: WASH.
 Prepping fruits and vegetables for crudité or anything really, always start with the same thing: wash everything.
-I mean everything, even the vegetables that you will peel by pulling the skin off (avocado), and even the vegetables you might peel with a peeler (carrots) because you’re going to touch the dirty skin outside, peel the skin off, but then touch the inside with your now dirty hands.
+I mean everything, even the vegetables that you will peel by pulling the skin off like avocado, and even the vegetables you might peel with a peeler like carrots because you’re going to touch the dirty skin outside, peel the skin off, but then touch the inside with your now dirty hands.

 Next step, wash everything.
 Oh, did I already say that?
 So important, I say it twice.